European Olympiad of Experimental Science

 The European Olympiad of Experimental Science (EOES) is an annually held team-based science competition for the European Union's (EU) school students to display their capabilities in natural sciences.

-Since 2021, the EOES has replaced the identically structured European Union Science Olympiad (EUSO), which was founded in 2003, following a rift with its founder and president Michael A. Cotter of Dublin, Ireland, in the wake of the cancellation of EUSO 2020 due to the COVID-19 pandemic.
-The competition is open to second-level-school, or secondary school, science students who are 18 years of age or younger prior to the competition.
+Since 2021, the EOES has replaced the identically structured European Union Science Olympiad (EUSO), which was founded in 2003, following a rift with its Founder and President Dr. Michael A. Cotter PhD of Dublin, Ireland, in the wake of the cancellation of EUSO 2020 due to the COVID-19 pandemic.
+The competition is open to second-level-school, or secondary school, science students who are 15 years of age or younger prior to the competition.
 Each participating country sends two three-student teams who compete in two intellectually challenging and collaborative tasks.
 The tasks are designed to connect the branches of science, provide relevant and inquiry-based challenges, engage all team members, support self-pacing, prompt higher-order and creative thinking, and encourage substantive communication.

 History

+In 1994-1997 Dr. Michael A Cotter along with a number of Dublin City University (DCU) academics, with funding provided by the Department of Education and in partnership with DCU, Queens University Belfast (QUB) and Ulster University (UU) established the Irish Science Olympiads (ISO) as the first stage in selecting Irish second level students to represent Ireland at and compete in the International Science Olympiads (IBO, IChO, IPhO & IOI) as All-Ireland student teams.

-The competition was founded in 2003 by Dr. Michael A. Cotter, of Dublin, Ireland.
-Dr Cotter had founded the Irish Science Olympiad (ISO) in 1994 and he aimed to create a more practical-based general science competition for young EU students.
-From 2003 to 2020 the competition was named European Union Science Olympiad (EUSO).
-In 2021 the name was changed to European Olympiad of Experimental Science (EOES).
+The European Union Science Olympiad was founded by Dr. Cotter in 2003.
+Dr Cotter had founded the Irish Science Olympiad (ISO) in 1994 and he aimed to create an international, more practical-based general science competition for young EU students.
+The competition was held from 2003 to 2019, with the 2020 edition being cancelled due to the COVID-19 pandemic.
+This led to a rift between Dr Cotter and other organisers, which resulted in the EUSO being replaced by a new competition with near-identical aims, the European Olympiad of Experimental Science (EOES), from 2021 onwards.

 EUSO 2003

 The first EUSO was held in Dublin, Ireland, on 6–13 April 2003.
 The Director was Dr. Michael A. Cotter.
 Seven countries attended: Belgium, Germany, Ireland, the Netherlands, the United Kingdom, Spain, and Sweden.
 Switzerland sent an observer.
-The opening and closing ceremonies took place in the Mansion House attended by Minister Noel Treacy TD; Minister Mary Hanafin TD; the Dublin Lord Mayor, Councilor Dermot Lacey; the deputy Lord Mayor; Senator Liam Fitzgerald; and Professor Malcolm Smyth, Dean of the Faculty of Science & Health at Dublin City University (DCU).
+The opening and closing ceremonies took place in the Mansion House attended by Minister of State at the Department of Agriculture and Food Noel Treacy TD; Minister of State at the Department of Defence Mary Hanafin TD; the Dublin Lord Mayor, Councillor Dermot Lacey; the deputy Lord Mayor; Senator Liam Fitzgerald; and Professor Malcolm Smyth, Dean of the Faculty of Science & Health at Dublin City University (DCU).

 The EUSO 2003 Management Committee included: